Alamao4523/VALKYRON-AGI/README.md

 ⸻

-Contact
+💌 Contact

-For research discussion or collaboration:
+📩📥 For research discussion or collaboration, ideas or other:

 albertosendr@gmail.com